giakou4/Computer-Architecture/Lab2/README.md

 By increasing cache line to 256 we got slightly better CPI.
 Then we tried different L2 cache size.
 The highest possible (4MB) gave better results(1.54371) with L2 associativity equals to 8.
 Different associativity gave slightly higher CPI.
 Lastly, further increase to cache line, increased CPI.

-Noticeable improvement: l2-miss-rate dropped from 28% to 16%
+Noticeable improvement: l2-miss-rate dropped from 28% to 16% and dcache-miss-rate dropped from 1.4% to 0.8%

 Bigger cache line(bigger block size transfered to memory) resulted a better CPI.
 That could be a consequence of the benchmark's data locality.
 Higher l1d_assoc(and l2_assoc) means that the data conflict quite frequent and with l1d_assoc=16(l2_assoc=8) we reduce the number of conflicts.